davidjbradshaw/iframe-resizer/docs/upgrade.md

 ## API Changes

-Over the last decade _iframe-resizer_ has had a graduale increase in the number of available configuration options.
+Over the last decade _iframe-resizer_ has had a gradaul increase in the number of available configuration options.
 With _iframe-resizer 5_ the aim has been to reduce and clarify these options in order to reduce complexity of using this library.
 The library will now auto detect a number of settings and also log advisory warnings to the console where it thinks you should make changes to the config.

 ### Auto detection of the best content size calculation method